-When closing is finished, you'll pay the fees to the escrow holder.
-I'll keep you informed on the next steps.
+When closing is done, you'll make a payment to the escrow holder.
+As your REALTOR, I'll inform you of the acceptable form of payment.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.